Your Typeform Is Not the Problem. Your Missing Follow-Up Is.

 But the team should get more than a row.

-What an adaptive voice form changes
+What an adaptive voice conversation changes

 Then it asks the follow-up that fits the answer.